fabiohsv-cit/ciandt-components-datepicker/README.md

 #### jdTreeview

    - This directive creates a treeview in your page.
-The value setted in directive shoud be the levels, separated by ';'.
-Each level should be passed the description field name.
+The value setted in the directive shoud declare the levels to render, separated by ';'.
+For each level should be passed the description field name to be shown.
 Your model should be similar to a tree.
-The last level uses the body content.
+The last level uses the body content to be rendered.
 E.g.:

    ##### Example: